mojolicious/mojo.js/docs/Cheatsheet.md

 // Create a response by rendering the view "views/foo/bar.*.*" await ctx.render({view: 'foo/bar'});

-// Create a response by rendering an inline view (mt by default) await ctx.render({inline: 'Hello <%= name %>'}, {name: 'Mojo'});
+// Create a response by rendering an inline view (tmpl by default) await ctx.render({inline: 'Hello <%= name %>'}, {name: 'Mojo'});

 // Render something, but return it as a string